EulerProject/EulerX/README.md

 6. "./runct.sh abstract3b", you will find the output files in output/abstract3b/, it is the "Bertram" mode for abstract3.
 7. "./runct.sh abstract2c", you will find the output files in output/abstract2c/, it is the test case with articulation confidence for abstract2.

-# Examples of Running EulerDLV
+# Examples of Running EulerASP

 Still under example/ directory (assuming src-el/ is in your PATH env),